danroth-nyt/heretics-guide-dying-lands/docs/IMPLEMENTATION_COMPLETE.md

 - Click roads to see encounters and difficulty
 - Reroll any location or road details
 - Generate new maps on demand
-- Roll global omens independently
+- Roll omens independently
 - Keyboard shortcuts (Ctrl+G, Ctrl+O, Ctrl+P)

 ### 🖨️ Print Functionality
 - A4-optimized layout
 - Black and white conversion
 - Sidebar automatically hidden
-- Global omens included in header
+- Omens included in header
 - Professional output for tabletop use

 ### 📱 Mobile Responsiveness